RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   Website uses HTTPS.
 -   Users can only edit flowers that they themselves have created.
 -   Users can change their password without verification.
 This is addressed in the roadmap.
--   All data, including user-submitted content is editible via the MongoDB database.
+-   All data, including user-submitted content is editable via the MongoDB database.

 ### Further Testing